datascienceisrael/automation/README.md

 1. Install pipenv - A tool for managing python packsges
 2. Create a new virtual environment for the project
 3. Install python packages necessary for development:
-   - `pytest` - a packge that help develop tests
+   - `pytest` - a package that help develop tests
    - `pytest-datadir` - a package that helps manage data for tests
    - `rope` - a python formatter from vscode
    - `autopep8` - a python formatter